coopernurse/seattlefoodnotbombs.org/content/join.md

 ## Individuals

-If you want to join our chapter, simply show up to one of our weekend sharings at Prefontaine Place (Saturdays) or Occidental Park (Sundays).
+If you want to join our chapter, simply show up to one of our weekend sharings at Occidental Square!

 Once you've met some folks and gotten the sense of what we do you can expand your involvement as desired.
 Ways to help include: